 In Louisiana operators of personal watercraft are not required to have special maritime licenses.
 However, all persons who were born after January 1, 1984 must complete a boating education course in order to operate a motorized vessel with an engine of 10 horsepower or greater.

-In the wake of a serious boat accident, contact the personal injury law firm of Bart Bernard for a free case evaluation.
+In the wake of a serious boat accident, contact the personal injury Bart Bernard Personal Injury Lawyers for a free case evaluation.
 Find out if you have a valid claim for compensation for your injuries and losses.
 Well-versed in the federal statutes governing maritime accidents and injuries, Bart Bernard is prepared to protect your rights.